 - Remove the dough, separate into two even pieces, then flatten into one-inch discs and wrap each piece of dough in plastic wrap.
 Place in the fridge for 1-2 hours.
 You will need both discs of dough for this recipe.

 - Whip up the egg in a small bowl and brush just the sides of the pie crust to help the lattice strips adhere.
 Then, lay your lattice strips and assemble.
-Trim and crimp the edges, then place the whole pie into the fridge for 30 - 60 minutes.
-This will help to prevent your pie crust from shrinking.
+Trim the edges with kitchen shears to ½ inch, then tuck them under themselves.1 egg for egg wash

-- Bake for 15 minutes at 425 F, then lower the temperature to 375 F and continue baking for 45 - 60 minutes until the cherry juices are bubbling slightly.
-Remove from the oven and let cool on a wire rack for about 5 hours.
+- Bake for 15 minutes at 425℉, then lower the temperature to 375℉ and continue baking for 45 - 60 minutes until the juices are bubbling up through the lattice.
+Transfer the pie to the bottom third of the oven for the final 15 minutes of baking to ensure a cooked bottom.

 Leave a Reply